 Moving to the country life where there is fresher air, less traffic and a more relaxed lifestyle sounds really appealing to many city-dwellers.

-While acreage living seems like the ideal place to evade the busy and stressful life of the city, there are many challenges involved such as maintaining the property.
+While acreage living seems like the ideal place to evade the busy and stressful life of the city, there are many challenges involved such as maintaining the property, especially if you have dreams of developing it into a hobby farm.

 Keep in mind that being an acreage owner has more responsibilities than being a homeowner in the city.
 So before you make a life-changing decision, consider first the pros and cons of buying an acreage.